-Football – or to be more precise rugby – was played in Bradford before Leeds.
-Yet whilst the Bradford club could trace its origins to 1863 it was a Leeds club established the year after that was first to organise competitive games with sides from elsewhere.
+Whilst the Bradford Football Club could trace its origins to 1863 it was a Leeds club established the year after that was first to organise competitive games with sides from elsewhere.
 Inevitably the first competitive fixture of a Bradford side was against the one from Leeds in February, 1867 and it ended in a draw.

 In the nineteenth century sport helped to define a Bradford identity and reinforce local patriotism.
 Cricket and football was played with a singular focus on winning and deriving glory for the town that would otherwise have only been secured through commerce.
 Sport compensated for other shortcomings in a place known almost exclusively for the consequences of industrialisation and the output of its mills.
 It signalled to outsiders that whilst the civic slogan ‘Labor Omnia Vincit’ truly embraced a local mindset, Bradfordians played as hard as they worked.
 Sporting excellence demonstrated to the world that recreation was valued in the town and that Bradfordians were not solely work-obsessed.
 The investment in parks for example was equally a retort to John Ruskin’s claim in 1859 that Bradford was nothing but mills.
 And with regards to Leeds, sport gave Bradford a real sense of superiority.